 There are many paths to the same destination.
 This is the story of a girl who took a slight detour on her way to the university course of her dreams.

 It was judgement day, the day I found out my score to get into uni to study the course of my dreams.
 I did everything I could to avoid being at home when the post arrived.
-But procrastinating didn't make the time go any faster.
-All the expectations of my parents, friends, school and myself had an impact on how I was feeling at that moment.
-Terrified.
+I was terrified by the expectations I felt from my parents and my friends, the school, but mostly from myself.

-All hope of getting into uni had been blown out the window.
-I felt as if I had to get a job and work for the rest of my life without a good education.
-Everyone always told me I wouldn't get anywhere without a degree and that piece of paper.
-I felt I couldn't get into uni with my score a uni education didn’t seem possible.
+All my hopes of getting into uni had been blown out the window.
+It seemed I’d have to get a job and work for the rest of my life without a good education.
+Everyone had always told me I wouldn't get anywhere without a degree, but with my score a uni education didn’t seem possible.

 After a couple of days, I emerged from my room.
 My dad sat me down for a talk.
 I said I felt I’d disappointed him.
 He’d always wanted his only daughter to go to uni as well, not just his sons.
-I felt like I had let down my biggest fan and the person I most admire.
+I felt like I’d let down my biggest fan and the person I most admire.
 But he suggested there might be another way.

-So when Dad told me of the other option of doing a Bachelor of Arts first, then upgrading into my desired course, I resisted.
-It wasn't what I wanted and I told my dad that I would prefer to work than do a course I didn't want to do.
+When Dad told me that another option was to do a Bachelor of Arts first, then upgrade into my desired course, I was resistant to the idea.
+It wasn't what I wanted.
+I would prefer to work than do a course I didn't like.

-Dad let me think it over and I researched the degree.
-Some of the course did interest me and there was a very good possibility at the end of the year to get into what I wanted to do.
+Dad said just to think it over.
+I did some research and learnt that some of the course did interest me, and that there was a very good possibility that, at the end of the first year, I’d get into the course I wanted to study.

-So I changed my preferences and at 1:30 in the morning, I rang up the hotline to find out if I got into uni, and I did!
-This year I will complete my original choice of degree after changing over from the Bachelor of Arts a few years later.
-I will be in the first group of graduates to have ever completed the degree.
+So, I changed my preferences and at 1.30 in the morning, I rang up the hotline to find out if I’d got into uni, and I had!
+This year, I’ll complete my original choice of degree after changing over from the Bachelor of Arts.
+I’ll be in the first group of graduates to ever complete the degree.

 My dad was there to help me and reassure me along the way.
-He gave me his knowledge and his belief in me - that I could achieve if I wanted to.
-By finishing my degree I have proved to myself that I can achieve anything I set out to do.
+He shared his knowledge with me, and his belief that I could achieve my goal if I wanted to.
+By finishing my degree, I’ve proved to myself that I can achieve anything I set out to do.